The bitterness of poor quality remains long after the sweetness of low price is forgotten.

 Knowledge is power.

 There’s a lot written in plain, mystery-free language in the many pages in this blog to help you learn what you need to know to make wise decisions about Japanese handtools.
-We encourage you to plug-in to this power, no cords attached
+We encourage you to plug-in to this power; Batteries are not required.

-Please notice that we do not have an “internet platform” and there are no links to e-commerce pages.
+Please also notice the lack of banners and links to e-commerce pages; We most definitely do not have an “internet platform.”
 We only sell tools to people who want them enough to directly ask for them instead of just clicking virtual buttons because keeping product in-stock is not easy with the dramatic decrease in active blacksmiths nowadays.

 If you ask a question, make a comment, or purchase something from us we will never share or sell your information.
-We hate data miners for they are filthy sneak-thieves.
+We hate data miners for they are greasy sneak-thieves.

 The Three Options

-We will conclude by directly addressing the title of this article.
+Let us next directly address the title of this article.

-The four corollaries to this saying go something like this:
+The corollary to this saying goes something like this:

 - A wise man may obtain a maximum of two of these three options;

-- Some are lucky to get one out of three;
+- Many do well to get one out of three;

 - The careless often get none out of three;